Performance Marketing Strategy –

 Social media likes and followers

 With more people getting hooked to social media, small and medium businesses are increasingly using social media for business promotion.
-The Facebook allows you to get more likes for your page, or boost a particular post or put banner ads that will be shown only to targeted audiences.
+Facebook allows you to get more likes for your page, or boost a particular post or put banner ads that will be shown only to targeted audiences.
 It’s cost-effective and boost campaigns start from just about a $0.60 per day and guarantee about 700 to 1000 reach while page likes can be boosted by paying more.
 FB lists the number of people who like a particular post and enables the marketer to request them to like your page too.
 Increasing page likes are useful for branding and getting more engaged with customers.
 Likewise, you can increase the followers on Twitter with paid campaigns.

 Cost per sale